Ashley-Sands/comp-280-Crypto/README.md

 ------

 The code for all encryptions can be located in 'Encryptions/' folder
-AES CTR (pycryptodome)  'aes_cryptodome.py'
+'aes_cryptodome.py' for AES CTR (pycryptodome)
-AES CBC (cryptography)  'aes_cryptography.py'
+'aes_cryptography.py' for AES CBC (cryptography)
-Caesar                  'ceasar.py'
+'ceasar.py' for Caesar
-Xor                     'xor.py'
+'xor.py' Xor